The Lord of the Rings: Conquest: Gameplay

+Nintendo DS game version

 In the Nintendo DS version, gameplay features are greatly reduced.
 The Scout class is unavailable and mounts are non-existent.
 In addition, the playing perspective is isometric and six maps were shipped with the game.
 All classes start out relatively weak, but fallen enemies will drop orbs that allow the player to power-up their current character's attack power and speed, resetting after the player respawns.
 After a level is over, a post-game statistics screen will appear to show the player's performance and to award them in-game achievements for their accomplishments (not allowing allies to die, for instance).

 Development and release

-The Lord of the Rings: Conquest was announced on May 8, 2008 for Microsoft Windows, PlayStation 3, and Xbox 360.
-It was promoted at E3 2008 in Los Angeles, California, where press were able to play a build of the game.
-It also made an appearance at German Games Convention in Leipzig, Germany that same year.
-Pandemic Studios began by creating the iconic battlefields seen in the Lord of the Rings trilogy, then included additional locales.
+The Lord of the Rings: Conquest was announced on May 8, 2008, for Microsoft Windows, PlayStation 3, and Xbox 360.
+It was promoted at E3 2008, where the press were able to play a build of the game.
+It made an appearance at German Games Convention in that same year.
+Pandemic Studios began by creating the battlefields seen in the Lord of the Rings trilogy, then included additional locales.
 They cited the films as their primary source of inspiration, but noted that when necessary they took liberties to apply those stories to an action video game.
 Pandemic sought to create a "hyper real" experience according to Gewirtz.
 In an example he stated that rather than take Aragorn actor Viggo Mortensen's performance, the character in the game performs moves which Mortensen himself may not have been able to capture.
 The books were a secondary source of inspiration for locales and battles.
 In early hands-on demos to the press several features, such as animal mounts, were not yet available.
 During subsequent demonstrations the press noticed vast improvements, and eventually the inclusion of mounts.